AmnahBukair/install_turtlebot3/Launch simulation.md

 The fake node method is suitable for testing with the robot model and movement, but it can not use sensors. as i need to test SLAM and Navigation, i am going to use Gazebo, which can use sensors such as IMU, LDS, and camera in the simulation.

-## install Gazebo :Default installation
+## Install Gazebo :Default installation
 * one-liner Install
   curl -sSL http://get.gazebosim.org | sh
 * Run